jhu-saw/sawAtracsysFusionTrack/README.md

 # sawAtracsysFusionTrack

 SAW wrapper for Atracsys FusionTrack optical tracker

+# Configuration and compilation

+## Firmware and SDK revision

+As of August 2020, the SDKs provided by Atracsys are NOT backward compatible nor are the firmwares.
+So, the SDK version you must download and use depends on the hardware/firmware you have.
+The Atracsys web site has compatibility tables.

+At JHU, our oldest device has:
+* hardware: 2.0.2.32
+* firmware (aka device software): 1.1.5.5f (~1.1.5.95)
+* latest supported SDK: 3.0.1

-# Network
+## Network

 The default IP for the Atracsys is 172.17.1.7.
 The vendor recommends configuring your network interface using 172.17.1.100, netmask 255.255.255.0 and no gateway.
+We found that USB network adaptors are not great so if you can use a proper PCIe network adaptor, that's better.
+For the nework cables, make sure you have good quality CAT 6 cables.

-# ROS/Catkin build tools
+## Linux with ROS/Catkin build tools

 This is by far the simplest solution to compile and run the examples on Linux.
 See how to build cisst with ROS/Catkin tools on the cisst wiki: https://github.com/jhu-cisst/cisst/wiki/Compiling-cisst-and-SAW-with-CMake

 When compiling the SAW Atracsys code, you will need to specify where to find the Atracsys SDK.
 Do a first `catkin build`, this build will fail because the directory containing the SDK is not defined.
 To define it, use `ccmake` or `cmake-gui` on the build directory for the SAW Atracsys component.
 For example: